The Sugar Ant is a hero

 Unravelling the identity of this special ant

-I was wondering whether the attendant Sugar Ant for our butterfly is the “true” Camponotus terebrans (which is pretty common and widespread), or perhaps it is a rarer ant from the terebrans species complex.
-I collected some ants from a nest at the base of a tree where there were also many butterfly eggs (It was a Blackbox Eucalyptus largiflorens for those who like the details).
+I was wondering whether the attendant Sugar Ant for our butterfly could be a rarer ant from the Camponotus terebrans species complex.
+In August 2022 I collected some ants from a nest at the base of a tree where there were also many butterfly eggs (It was a Blackbox Eucalyptus largiflorens for those who like the details).
 I sent the ants to Prof. Anderson and the response came: “The ant species is indeed a member of the C. terebrans complex, but not the large-eyed species.
 There are many species in the complex, all going under ‘’terebrans’’.
 I have a dozen or so sorted, and have genetic data on six of them.
 Your species doesn’t match anything I have.”

 Piss ants love urine